A brief history of Watch and Code

 In short, I emphasized the habits of mind behind what I consider good programming.

 Students wanted more.
-I quickly produced more lessons that went the introductory course.
+I quickly produced more lessons that went beyond the introductory course.
 This extended set of lessons became part of a paid subscription.

 The innovation of the paid program was an unusual emphasis on reading and understanding large, existing programs.
 This is how I learned to program and was key to how I improved over time.
 I wanted to share this power with others.